muratk5n/thirdwave/en/README.md

 over...
 Iran wants to repeat in Syria what it has been doing in Yemen for several years.
-In Yemen Iran perfected an effective way to attack Saudi Arabia by arming Shia rebels in Yemen with over a thousand ballistic missiles and UAVs during the last seven years.
-Most of these were aimed at southwestern Saudi Arabia.
-Less than one percent of those UAVs and missiles hit anything of consequence.
+In Yemen Iran perfected an effective way to attack Saudi Arabia by arming Shia rebels in Yemen with over a thousand ballistic missiles and UAVs...
 Iran is seeking to carry out a similar campaign against Israel using Iran backed militias in Syria"

 [Link](https://www.strategypage.com/qnd/syria/articles/20210825.aspx)